docksal/docksal/docs/troubleshooting-smb.md

 firewall to blame.
 You would need to refer to the same [elaborate post on superuser about issues with File/Printer sharing on Windows](https://superuser.com/a/446500/140872).

-In worst case try removing Docksal VM with `fin vm rm`, uninstall VirtualBox, **reboot**, install VirtualBox and start vm with `fin vm start`.
+In worst case try removing Docksal VM with `fin vm remove`, uninstall VirtualBox, **reboot**, install VirtualBox and start vm again.

-Again, if any option fails you might be limited to re-installing Windows.
-We had cases when people that had mysterious share mounting related issues re-installed Windows and everything worked like a charm.
+If any option fails you might be limited to re-installing Windows.
+We had cases when people had mysterious issues related to shares mounting.
+They re-installed Windows and everything worked like a charm.

 ### 4. Check that drives' shares exist